General University Training Provision

 In addition to items covered by this fund, supervisors of all research students are expected to offer their supervisees, on request, subject specific advice on any of the following:

 At the moment the University offers general training course that cover most of these issues.
 However, supervisors will offer more subject-specific advice where necessary.
 There are also detailed websites offering help in these areas.
-Such internet addresses and more substantial help already appear in Postgraduate English.
+Such internet addresses and more substantial help already appear in our Postgraduate English forum.

 In recent years the Department has been able to draw on research funding to set various small Research Assistantships, designed to offer research students training in subject specific skills.
 Research Students are paid (£300 - £500) to help with the research project of a member of staff.
 We plan to continue this scheme.